scriptPilot/dexie-mysql-sync/README.md

 cd dexie-mysql-sync && npm install && cd demo-app && npm install && npm run dev
 ```

-Open http://localhost:5173/ and you should see a basic todo app:
+- Open the **Todo App** at http://localhost:5173/ in multiple tabs or even browsers and play with the synchronization.
+- Open **phpMyAdmin** at http://localhost:8080/, login with "root:root" and take a look at the database.

 <img width="606" alt="Bildschirmfoto 2024-02-27 um 23 56 46" src="https://github.com/scriptPilot/dexie-mysql-sync/assets/19615586/02f26aa0-c85b-4fee-9789-58020b85e454">